How to Stay on God's Paths

 ‘Some wandered in desert wastelands, finding no way to a city where they could settle… Then they cried out to the Lord in their trouble, and he delivered them from their distress.
 He led them by a straight way to a city where they could settle.’

-Thousands of refugees are fleeing war-torn areas, desperate to find safety, often with tiny children and so many lives lost.
-As they arrive in our country we need compassion and wisdom to know how best to help them recover from their trauma and rebuild their lives.
+Thousands of refugees are fleeing war-torn areas, desperate to find safety, often with tiny children and so many have lost lives.
+As they arrive in our country we need compassion and wisdom to know how best to help them integrate into our society and recover from their trauma and help them rebuild their lives.

 Verse of the Day